Bun B: Trill OG: The Epilogue

 His fourth studio album was rumored to be titled, Trill 4 Life and scheduled for a 2013 release.
 On August 22, 2013, Rap-A-Lot Records revealed that his Sony distributed fourth studio album will be released in October 2013.
 The album is to feature guest appearances from Rick Ross and 2 Chainz.
 On October 4, 2013, the album was then officially announced to be titled Trill OG: The Epilogue and be released on November 12, 2013.
 The album was revealed to contain primarily leftover tracks from the Trill O.G. recording sessions.
 It was also confirmed to feature Pimp C, 2 Chainz, Rick Ross, Lil Boosie, Kirko Bangz, Big K.R.I.T., Raekwon, Z-Ro and Devin The Dude.

 Bun B announced "The Trillest Tour" in January 2014.
 On January 30, the Houston native revealed the tour dates, where he was accompanied by fellow Houston native Kirko Bangz.
 The tour ran from March 6 until April 17, 2014.

+In 2025, Freeman provided skits on JackBoys and Travis Scott's second compilation album JackBoys 2.